 - If you use endpoint verification, approving or blocking a device does not change the device’s ability to access corporate data.
-Instead, it adds a tag to the device that you can use to configure access levels with Access Context Manager.
-For details, see the Access Context Manager documentation.
+Instead, it adds a tag to the device that you can use to configure access levels with Context-Aware Access.
+For details, see Context-Aware Access overview.

 If you haven’t already, you need to set up advanced mobile management to approve or block mobile devices.
 See Set up advanced mobile device management.

 Before you begin: To apply the setting for certain users, put their accounts in an organizational unit.